-Ask Jen: How do I travel with medications for hemophilia?
+Ask Jen: How do you travel with medications for hemophilia?

 Dear Jen,